 Zishan Ugurlu, a native of Istanbul, has been has been working in New York and abroad as a theater artist since 1995.
 She is a resident actress and director at La MaMa Theater.
-She was awarded the Grand Prix at the Festival at Theatre in Paris for her role as Carmen in Robert Wooduff’s, Godard-Distant and Right.
-She also received the Martin Scorsese Award for her role in Dog Race.
-Zishan’s directing credits include In the Storm of Pleasure by Daniel Benhamu, The Surrender by Toni Bentley, The Judith of Shimoda by Bertolt Brecht, π-ROJECT based on The Persians by Aeschylus, Oysters, Orgasms, Obituaries by Raina von Waldenburg, which was nominated for New York Innovative Theater Award for Outstanding Solo Performance, The Law of Remains by Reza Abdoh, Purge by Sofi Oksanen, The Realm of Darkness by Leo Tolstoy, Baghdadi Bath by Jawad Al Assadi, The Father by August Strindberg, Temptation by Vaclav Havel, Blood on a Cat’s Neck by Rainer Werner Fassbinder, Request Programme by Franz Xavier Kroetz, The Last Supper by Lars Norén, Operetta by Witold Gombrowicz, Until the Next Whirl by Rumi, Watershed and Serious At All by T. Soper, Blood Wedding by Lorca, and Big Love by Charles L. Mee.
-Along with her work at Eugene Lang College, Zishan also works with Rehabilitation for the Arts (RTA) teaching theater classes to inmates in at a maximum security prison in New York exploring the topic of reentry.
-She is the founding artistic director of Actors without Borders-ITONY, an ensemble-based theater company committed to introduce well known and highly regarded but rarely produced playwrights to American Audiences.
+She played Carmen in an award-winning production of Robert Woodruff’s Godard-Distant and Right Grand Prix - at the Festival at Theatre in Paris and was featured in Dog Race, which won the Martin Scorsese Award.
+Zishan’s directing credits include Measure for Measure by William Shakespeare at Istanbul Municipality Theater, In the Storm of Pleasure by Daniel Benhamu (Won “Best Debut Solo Performance” at United Solo Festival 2014), The Surrender by Toni Bentley, The Judith of Shimoda by Bertolt Brecht, π-ROJECT based on The Persians by Aeschylus, Oysters, Orgasms, Obituaries by Raina von Waldenburg, which was nominated for New York Innovative Theater Award for Outstanding Solo Performance, The Law of Remains by Reza Abdoh, Purge by Sofi Oksanen, The Realm of Darkness by Leo Tolstoy, Baghdadi Bath by Jawad Al Assadi, The Father by August Strindberg, Temptation by Vaclav Havel, Blood on a Cat’s Neck by Rainer Werner Fassbinder, Request Programme by Franz Xavier Kroetz, The Last Supper by Lars Norén, Operetta by Witold Gombrowicz, Until the Next Whirl by Rumi, Watershed and Serious At All by T. Soper, Blood Wedding by Lorca, and Big Love by Charles L. Mee.
+Along with her work at Eugene Lang College, Zishan also worked with Rehabilitation for the Arts (RTA) teaching theater classes to inmates in at a maximum security prison in New York exploring the topic of reentry.
+She is the founding artistic director of Actors without Borders-ITONY, an ensemble-based theater company committed to introduce well known and highly regarded but rarely produced playwrights to American audiences.
 She is the recipient of prestigious Fox Foundation Fellowship, bestowed by Theater Communication Group.

 Zishan hopes to inspire students to “flirt with fear” in the attempts to make the invisible visible and uses Andrey Tarkovsky’s description of an artistic discovery as a mantra.